larn503/csgo_gc_offline/README.md

 ## What is this?
 In Valve games, the Game Coordinator (GC) is a backend service most notably responsible for matchmaking and inventory management (like loadouts and skins).
 This project redirects the GC traffic to a custom, in-process implementation.
+- This version created for my experements for offline play

 ## Why would you want this?
 While it's still possible to connect CS:GO to CS2's GC by spoofing the version number, this may break in the future if Valve updates the GC protocol.
 This project aims to restore most GC-related functionality without relying on a centralized server.